-Most young children with bronchiolitis get better at home, usually within a few days.
-But even if your child needs hospital treatment they'll usually only need to stay in hospital until doctors can make sure their breathing is OK and they can eat and drink enough.
+Most young children with bronchiolitis get better on their own at home, usually within a few days.
+But even if your child needs hospital treatment, they'll usually only need to stay in the hospital until doctors can make sure their breathing is OK, and they can eat and drink enough.

-Children who have had bronchiolitis - particularly if they had to be treated in hospital - are more likely than other children to have episodes of wheezing later on.
+Children who have had bronchiolitis - particularly if they had to be treated in the hospital - are more likely than other children to have episodes of wheezing later on.
 However, many children outgrow this wheezing by the time they are about 13 years old.